elcajon-dev/repository-stable/code-server/DOCS.md

 ### Option: `init_path`

-The `init_path` option allows to change the path containing the custom init scripts and services.
-The default value is `/share` which is leading to `/share/vscode/{cont-init.d,services.d}`.
+The `init_path` option allows to set the path containing the custom init scripts and services.
+For exmpale `/share` will lead to `/share/code-server/{cont-init.d,services.d}`.

+If this option isn't set, this function will not work.

-## Resetting your VSCode settings to the add-on defaults
+## Resetting your Code Server settings to the add-on defaults

 The add-on updates your settings to be optimized for use with Home Assistant.
 As soon as you change a setting, the add-on will stop doing that since it